hyqhanson/CPP/documentation.md

 `<iostream>`, `<chrono>`, `<stdexcept>`, `<vector>`, `<string>`, `<algorithm>`, `<cmath>`

-The integer number can use any signed or unsigned integer type, the width of the integer is depending on the matrix size the user inputs. <br/>
+The integer number needs to be unsigned 64bits integer type, to avoid potential warnings. <br/>
 The floating-point number can use `float` and `double` by default.
 <br/>